aleruna/ML-Supervise-Classification/README.md

 <a id="data_analysis"></a>
 <h3> 3.2 Data Analysis</h3>
 A diagram is made to visualize the correlation between all the features but also how they interact with the target.

+<p>Disclaimer: I'm not a native english speaker so sorry for any mistake on the text </p>